 What E-Signatures Are Not Accepted in the UK?

 Not everything can be accepted as an electronic signature, however.
 The J Pereira Fernandes SA vs Mehta in 2006 has put automated use to the fore.

 The court had determined that anything that was automatically generated by an application does not show a signatory’s intention.
 Therefore, the “signature” that may result is not admissible.

 Meanwhile, the liberal look at electronic signatures was emphasized in the Kathryn Bassano vs Alfred Toft case in 2014.
 The conclusion was that an e-signature could be used for a regulated agreement.

 While e-signatures are liberally accepted in various instances, it is not used for just about every legal transaction or signature execution.
 There may also be cases wherein electronic signatures are used, but there is a need for the physical presence of witnesses.

 These documents include land registries, deeds, leases that extend over three years, customs, family law documents, revenue, and corporate accounts.
 Some required stamps must be placed on corporate account documents.

 Are E-Signatures legal in the UK?
 Yes, the Electronic Communications Act 2000 came into practice in the year 2000 and two years later electronic signatures were legally accepted in the UK in 2002.
-This in which includes England, Scotland, Wales and Northern Ireland and the UK follows the EU regulation (eiDAS) which accepts and recognizes three types of e-signatures: simple (SES), advanced (AES), and qualified (QES).
+This includes England, Scotland, Wales, and Northern Ireland, and the UK follows the EU regulation (eiDAS) which accepts and recognizes three types of e-signatures: simple (SES), advanced (AES), and qualified (QES).